oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Locate the **storename** attribute at the bottom of the file.

-- Now edit the text and **change** the *'My Shop'* to something else.
-Be sure to only change the text, not the quote characters or other things (don't want to create corrupt YAML which will be rejected).
+- Now edit the text and **change** the text `My Shop` to something else.
+Be sure to change only the `My Shop` text, not the quote characters or other things (you don't want to create corrupt YAML which will be rejected).